bob134552/Battlestations/README.md

 - The ability to give thumbs up/down to products and comments using Facebook like system.
 - A chat box for visitors so they can talk about upcoming releases and keep site traffic up.
 - Paypal payment.
+- A way to disable options for parts if they are not compatible with ones that are currently selected.

 <a href="#contents">Back To Top</a>